Devilish Presley

 Devilish Presley are an English gothabilly band from London, England.

 History

-A gothabilly band that formed in East London in 2002, they released six albums on their own label November Tenth Records and toured constantly for eleven years building a small but loyal following from the goth, punk and psychobilly scenes in the UK and Europe.
-In 2004-2005 Devilish Presley were the house band at the London club Dead and Buried, run by DJ Cavey Nik.
-The band's Pity For Monsters Promotions were responsible for bringing many US and European deathrock bands to the UK for the first time.
+A gothabilly band that formed in East London in 2002, they released six albums on their own label November Tenth Records and toured for eleven years in the UK and Europe.
+In 2004–2005 Devilish Presley were the house band at the London club Dead and Buried, run by DJ Cavey Nik.